bozy15/ms1-project-lancealot/README.md

 - A small section with a heading and some brief info about the site.

-- A footer a the bottom of the page with a copyright stamp, a link to terms and conditions and the company logo.
+- A footer at the bottom of the page with a copyright stamp, a link to terms and conditions and the company logo.

-- Top priorty for this site:
+- Top priority for this site:
   - The layout for each section to be simple and to the point.
   - A navigation bar.
   - The brief information about the section the user is on so after reading or viewing the section the user knows what they're looking at.